gamemake/CompactBuffer/README.md

 }
 ```

-The original Vector3 occupies 12 bytes, and after adding the Float16 Attribute, it occupies 6 bytes.
-Of course, there is a loss in accuracy.
+The original Vector3 takes up 12 bytes, but after adding float16attribute, it only takes up 6 bytes.

 # Generate code

-1. Add asmdef
+1. Add CompactBufferGroup
-2. Add CompactBufferGroup
+2. Add asmdef
-3. [Tools/CompactBuffer/Generate]
+3. Click the menu [Tools/CompactBuffer/Generate] in the Unity editor.
+4. CodeGen.CompactBuffer.cs and CodeGen.Protocol.cs have been generated in the directory of the asmdef file.

-When compilation errors occur in the generated code, please try [Tools/CompactBuffer/Clean] and then regenerate the code.
+If code generation results in a compilation error, please click on Unity Editor menu's [Tools/CompactBuffer/Clean] then regenerate the code.

 # License